cdzombak/samba-docker/README.md

 ## Migrating away from system Samba

-TK: necessary if you want samba container to use host networking and listen on 445
+This is necessary if you want the Samba container to use host networking and listen on port 445 (recommended).

 ```
 apt remove smbclient samba samba-common && apt autoremove